December: the moment when you realize, oh yeah, it's winter, and it's gonna stay winter for a lonnnnnnnnnng time.

 Sure, we've got plenty.
-Start over here, or consider this Flaming Holiday Punch.
+Start with this Flaming Holiday Punch.
 Nothing like a little fire to get you moving on a cold day.

 Need something non-boozy?
 I hear ya; I grew up on a simple punch of lime sherbet and 7-Up at my mom's annual Christmas Eve party.
 You can do better.
-Consider making rich Spanish-style tiger nut horchata or luscious vanilla-laced pistachio milk as an eggnog stand-in, or whip up this fizzy pear and ginger punch.
+Consider making rich Spanish-style tiger nut horchata or luscious vanilla-laced pistachio milk as an eggnog stand-in.

 Your Own Feast of Seven Fishes